-Deciding it needs more time to consider options, the Gainesville City Commission on Thursday voted to pursue partnerships with major area entities as well as different funding options in the quest for cheaper and faster internet for local residents and businesses.
+Deciding it needs more time to consider options, the Gainesville City Commission on Thursday voted to pursue partnerships with major area entities as well as different funding options in the quest for a municipal broadband network.

 The commission dispatched Mayor Lauren Poe to send letters to local municipalities, the Alachua County Commission, the University of Florida and Sante Fe College, and the Alachua County School District to see if they wish to partner with the city in the effort.

 City staff have four months to look deeper into state laws concerning the expansion of broadband by the city, and to consult with bond counsel while also seeking the new funding possibilities.

 The commission also wants two surveys conducted within four months: one focused on market research to better define a pricing structure for broadband internet service; the other a digital divide study to see what price points would achieve the greatest reach.

 Poe told WUFT News afterward that he understands the challenges ahead and is ready to evaluate all possible scenarios for providing better internet for Gainesville residents.

 “Everything is on the table for me,” he said.
 “What I know is that what we have now is probably not what our residents need or want.
 So ways that we can improve upon that will be the priority for me going forward.”

 The commission acted after Doug Dawson, a telecommunications consultant from North Carolina, presented the findings of his months-long analysis.